K-Contact Distance for Noisy Nonhomogeneous Spatial Point Data with application to Repeating Fast Radio Burst sources: Application to CHIME/FRB

 \subsection{Coordinate system}

 FRB positions are defined by right ascension ($\alpha$), declination ($\delta$), and dispersion measure (DM).
 The angles $\alpha$ and $\delta$ are equivalent to longitude and latitude on the celestial sphere, illustrated in Figure \ref{fig:radec}.

-DM is a quantification of the significant frequency dependent delay of radio waves due to the ionized gas the waves traverse.
+DM is a quantification of the frequency dependent delay of radio waves due to the ionized gas the waves traverse.
 As a line-integrated column density, DM is a proxy for distance: if two hypothetical signals from the identical point on the sky were measured to have different DMs, one would necessarily be more distant than the other because the signal with higher DM must have traversed more ionized gas.
 The common unit for DM of parsecs per cubic centimeter (pc cm$^{-3}$) is used as it is convenient for astrophysicists to determine a rough distance to a Galactic radio source given a known average Galactic electron density (in cm$^{-3}$), and has been subsequently adopted for extragalactic radio sources including FRBs.
 This is partially because the Galactic contribution to the DM of FRBs is considered a foreground contaminant and must be subtracted off in order to make meaningful conclusions about the distance to an FRB using DM.
 The Galactic contribution comes from ionized gas within the disk-shaped region of our Galaxy (where most stars are located) and the halo of our Galaxy (a much larger gas cloud surrounding this stellar disk).
 We subtract estimates of these contributions using a model of the density in the disk from \cite{2002astro.ph..7156C} and estimates from \cite{2015MNRAS.451.4277D} of the electron density halo from cosmological simulations which are supported by recent observational results \citep{2023ApJ...946...58C,2023arXiv230101000R}.
 Henceforth, it is assumed that we are referring to the Galactic-foreground subtracted value when we discuss the DMs of FRBs.